lopentu/CwnSenseTagger/README.md

         data = read_somewhere() #list of sentence, and sentence is composed as list of word sense = CWN_WSD.wsd(data)
 * example can be found under example folder

+## Acknowledgement
+We thank Po-Wen Chen (b05902117@ntu.edu.tw) and Yu-Yu Wu (b06902104@ntu.edu.tw) for their profound contributions in model development.